-Before buying rental properties, it’s essential for investors to know what maintenance and repair costs they will face.
-Without realistic expectations of expenses, an investor planning to turn a profit may instead be looking at red ink.
+Before buying real estate, it's essential for investors to know realistic rental property maintenance expenses.
+Without a way of estimating rental property expenses, an investor planning to turn a profit may instead be looking at red ink.

-In a worst-case scenario, they could be forced to sell their properties at a loss in order to stop the bleeding.
+In a worst-case scenario, they could be forced to sell their rental property at a loss in order to stop the bleeding.

 What is the industry standard?

 Property managers have rules of thumb for estimating annual rental property maintenance expenses.
 Using the 50 percent rule, set aside half the annual property rent.
 Using the 1 percent rule, set aside 1 percent of the property value per year.
 Using the square footage rule, set aside $1 per square foot per year.

 Some operating expenses are fairly predictable, and the property owner should be able to budget for them regularly.
 Owners should be sure to know which ones are tax deductible.
 Others, such as emergency appliance replacements, are more unpredictable, so real estate investors should allow for some surprise expenses.